 The old joke at ecumenical services is that the Methodists are the ones who know all the hymns.
 Music is a big part of our spiritual life, and we love to share it every chance we get.
 If you sing or play an instrument, you're encouraged to share your musical gift during worship.

 It may be instrumental or choral, classical or jazz, contemplative or contemporary.
 It can be a group effort or a solo.
 Soloists often share the gift of music as a prelude, the background when the offering is taken, or as a parting postlude.

 The Knitting Group

 The Miriam Circle traces its beginnings back to the days when the church was part of the Evangelical United Brethren.
 At that time, it was called the Christian Service Guild.
 When the EUB and the Methodists merged in 1968, the Miriam Circle was born.
 The circle is named after Miriam, the sister of Moses, who kept an eye on her little brother.
 And that's what Miriam Cirlce members do, too!
 They meet monthly to explore worldwide issues that affect women and children, such as human trafficking, women's health, social justice, and immigration.
-Locally, the group supports Emma Norton Services, the nursery school at Joyce United Methodist in Minneapolis, and the Neighborhood Children's House, which is housed at our Cleveland Street location.
+Locally, the group supports Emma Norton Services, the nursery school at Joyce United Methodist in Minneapolis, and the Neighborhood Children's House, which is housed in our church.